The Caring Generation® Radio Program and Mission

 Caregiving: An Unexpected Role

-This changing landscape has changed not only the way we communicate, but the way we must plan today for our own care as we age.
+This changing landscape has changed not only the way we communicate but the way we must plan today for our own care as we age.
 Nations worldwide are facing issues of aging populations and the reality of care for the aging.
-Through membership in The Caring Generation, we can learn lessons from a global perspective and from the interpersonal perspective of bringing young and old generations and family and professional caregivers together.
+Through membership in The Caring Generation and Pamela’s online courses and programs, we can transform caregiving.

 Becoming Your Own Advocate

-Subscription is FREE.
-Becoming a subscriber of The Caring Generation® provides the opportunity to access an extraordinary source of practical information for caregivers.
-You’ll be able to connect with, share experiences and learn from caregivers in similar situations through The Caregiving Collaborative forums.
-You’ll also receive exclusive access to articles, interviews, podcasts, tele-courses, videos and more in a one of a kind collection of education for caregivers.
+Becoming a subscriber of The Caring Generation® library provides the opportunity to access an extraordinary source of practical information for caregivers.
+You will receive exclusive access to articles, interviews, podcasts, online caregiving courses, videos and more in a one of a kind collection of education for caregivers.
 Membership is free and your information remains confidential.